How to legally change your name in Western Australia

 For a link to the form, see ‘Where to Get Help and Information’.

-You will need to provide an updated birth certificate that has your new name, citizenship certificate, or change-of-name certificate, to the agency that looks after the relevant document or record that you want to change.
+You will need to provide these documents to the agency that looks after the relevant document or record you want to change.

-This means you will need to have first successfully applied to the Western Australian Registry of Births, Deaths and Marriages (or a legalised foreign equivalent) to change your name.
+This means you will need to have first successfully changed your name by applying to the Western Australian Registry of Births, Deaths and Marriages (or a legalised foreign equivalent).

 You might be eligible for free legal help from our lawyers.
 Making an online application is the quickest and best way to apply for free legal help.